The Sign Maker: Top Tips for a Green Burial

 Natural Funerals and Eco-Friendly Burials

 Green burial offers a profound way to return to the earth, completing the natural life cycle and becoming part of the ecosystem.
-It's a practice that honors the interconnectedness of all living things, allowing loved ones to rest in a natural setting, be it a peaceful woodland, a vibrant meadow, or a serene garden.
+It's a practice that honours the interconnectedness of all living things, allowing loved ones to rest in a natural setting, be it a peaceful woodland, a vibrant meadow, or a serene garden.
 Choosing green burial is a commitment to environmental stewardship, ensuring that the final resting place becomes a haven for wildlife and contributes to the health of the land for generations to come.

 Here are some top tips for planning a more natural funeral: